Forest bathing or shinrin-yoku: a field report - NIKIN EU

 Being aware of silence

-In fact, the piece of wood is quite okay, especially since you can spit it out again.
+The piece of wood is actually quite okay, especially as you can spit it out again.
 What comes next, however, is what I like best and probably falls into the category of traditional forest bathing.
-Our tour guides take out small mats and instruct us to sit quietly in the forest for 10 minutes and breathe consciously.
-At first I'm a bit stiff, but then I relax and listen to the silence, which is actually not so quiet after all.
-Because everywhere you discover sounds, life and little things, like a spider on the forest floor, which I had overlooked before.
-When I share this with the group, Peter nods in agreement and explains: "There are over 7 million organisms in one hand of earth.
+Our tour guides bring out small mats and instruct us to sit quietly in the forest for 10 minutes and breathe consciously.
+I'm a little stiff at first, but then I relax and listen to the silence, which isn't really so silent after all.
+Because you discover sounds, life and little things everywhere, like a spider on the forest floor that I had previously overlooked.
+When I tell the group about this, Peter nods in agreement and explains: "There are over 7 million organisms in one hand of soil.
 A forest is full of hidden life."

 Seeing the forest in the mirror

-Now we go to next, but this time blindfolded to enhance our other senses.
-Then we are given a small mirror to hold either under or over the eyes.
-This exercise is also about focusing on the forest and its senses.
-Finally, we create a forest picture together out of branches, stones and leaves.
+Now we continue, but this time blindfolded to strengthen our other senses.
+We are then given a small mirror to hold either under or over our eyes.
+This exercise is also about focusing entirely on the forest and your senses.
+Finally, we create a forest picture together from branches, stones and leaves.

-"Well, how do you feel after forest bathing?"
+"So, how do you feel after forest bathing?"
 Roland asks the group at the end.
 After more than an hour in the forest, I am indeed more relaxed than before and feel very peaceful.
-"The forest has this influence on us.
-After just 10-15 minutes in the forest, the body releases relaxation hormones," the two forest ambassadors explain to us.
+"The forest has this effect on us.
+After just 10-15 minutes in the forest, the body releases relaxation hormones," the two forest ambassadors explain.
 On the way home, Fabian asks me if I would like to go forest bathing again.
-Of course, because it's true that the forest brings you down.
+Sure, because it's true, the forest brings you down.
 But I'll skip the bark-eating next time.

 Back to the blog